-Walker signs bill legalizing hemp farming
+Walker signs bill legalizing hemp farming in Wisconsin

 MADISON - Republican Gov. Scott Walker signed a bill on Nov.
 30 that allows Wisconsin farmers to grow industrial hemp.

 Senate Bill 119, authored by Sen. Patrick Testin (R-Stevens Point) and Rep. Jesse Kremer (R-Kewaskum), creates a hemp pilot program that will permit farmers to grow industrial hemp through a licensing system from the Wisconsin Department of Agriculture, Trade and Consumer Protection.
 The bill garnered bipartisan support in both houses of the legislature and was passed unanimously in each.

 The bill passed the Legislature unanimously.

 Kremer, tweeted Thursday that the bill will make Wisconsin a leader in hemp production.
 His tweet included the hashtag "AmericasHempland."

 Wisconsin has joined 33 other states in passing some form of legislation legalizing industrial hemp production and research.
 Additionally, more than thirty industrialized countries allow their farmers to grow hemp as a crop.
 Industrial hemp has not been legally grown in Wisconsin since 1957.